HaesunJo/study_graphQL/README.md

 ## 📋 Documentation 📋

-- add """ description """ above what you want to decribe
+- add """ description """ above that you want to decribe

 ```javascript